trufflesuite/truffle/CONTRIBUTING.md

 Contributing to Truffle
 =======================

-_Thanks for taking the time to help out and improve Truffle!_
+_Thanks for taking the time to help out and improve Truffle! :tada:_

-The following is a set of guidelines for Truffle contributions and may change over time.
-Feel free to suggest improvements to this document in a pull request!
+The following is a set of guidelines for Truffle contributions and may change over time. :construction: Feel free to suggest improvements to this document in a pull request!

 Contents
 --------